Polypropylene Sheet, Rod, Film & Tube

 Excellent track, arc resistance and dielectric strength allows polypropylene to be used extensively in electrical applications.
 It can also be modified to be conductive or antistatic.
 As a homopolymer, polypropylenes use temperature ranges from 30 to 210°F, depending on specific chemistry.
 For copolymers use temperatures can range from -20 to 180°F. Resistance to chemicals and solvents is very good.
 It has good resistance to aqueous, salts, acids or alkaline solutions.
 It also has very low permeability to water vapor and gases.
 Because of its excellent resistance to solvents, it finds extensive use in the semiconductor industry.
 It performs well in the presence of DI water.
 Polypropylene can be used in direct contact with foods, and many ice cube trays are made from it because of its toughness and flexibility at low temperatures.
-We have Polypropylene available in sheet, rod, film, and tube for all applications.
+We have Polypropylene (PP) plastic sheet, rod, film, and tube available for all applications.

 Care must be taken when in the presence of active oxidizing agents, especially with fabricated parts.
 Numerous chemical resistance charts are based solely on press molded plaques and do not take fabricated parts into consideration.
 The resins are attacked, however, by halogens, fuming nitric acid and other active oxidizing agents, and by aromatic and chlorinated hydrocarbons at high temperatures.